averyhiebert/poink-and-clink/README.md

 ## What's Possible / Demo Game

+The quickstart tutorial (TODO LINK) walks through the steps of creating a small demo game, which can be played here: TODO LINK

-My game [The Restricted Archive](https://averyhiebert.itch.io/the-restricted-archive) was made in an older, private version of this engine.
-I don't really want to release the code, since there are some pretty noticeable differences between the versions and I don't want to cause confusion, but it's still essentially an accurate depiction of what's possible in Poink (except that it doesn't have screenreader support!).
+For a more substantial example (around 30 mins playtime), my game [The Restricted Archive](https://averyhiebert.itch.io/the-restricted-archive) was made in an older, private version of this engine.
+I don't really want to release the code, since there are some pretty noticeable differences between the versions and I don't want to cause confusion, but it's still essentially an accurate depiction of what's possible in Poink (albeit lacking screenreader support, and featuring an alternate fullscreen layout).

 ## TODO
 Before release: